Clemson, SC / Canandaigua, NY.

 Jacob Richter is a graduate student in the Rhetorics, Communication and Information Design (RCID) program at Clemson University.
 He has previously spent time as a lecturer in the English department at SUNY Cortland, where he taught first-year composition.
 His research examines rhetoric as it occurs in the digital sphere, specifically examining the impact social web technologies have on relations between language, the internet and public rhetorical expression.
-He has presented his work at the Conference on College Composition and Communication, Computers & Writing, the Association of Rhetoric and Writing Studies, NeMLA, SUNY Council on Writing and Writing Matters, and is an avid blogger and writer of creative nonfiction.
+He has presented his work at the Conference on College Composition and Communication, Computers & Writing, the Association of Rhetoric and Writing Studies, NeMLA, SUNY Council on Writing and Writing Matters conferences, and is an avid blogger and writer of creative nonfiction.
 He is a graduate of the English MA program at the University at Buffalo, where he completed his comprehensive MA thesis “Birth of the Authors: Digital Collaboration, Electrate Invention and the Dissenting Voice.”

 View his Research.